dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 2.4.5 2016-06-29

-- Fixed bug where MetaMask interfered with PDF loading.
+- Fixed bug where DekuSan interfered with PDF loading.
 - Moved switch account icon into menu bar.
 - Changed status shapes to be a yellow warning sign for failure and ellipsis for pending transactions.
 - Now enforce 20 character limit on wallet names.